f0e/blur/README.md

 ### rendering

 - quality - [crf](https://trac.ffmpeg.org/wiki/Encode/H.264#crf) of the output video (qp if using GPU rendering)
+- deduplicate - removes duplicate frames and generates new interpolated frames to take their place
 - preview - opens a render preview window
 - detailed filenames - adds blur settings to generated filenames